textlint/textlint/README.md

 ### Plugin

-textlint plugin is a set of rules and rulesConfig.
+textlint plugin is a set of rules and rulesConfig or customize parser.

 To enable plugin, put the "plugin-name` into `.textlinrc`.